Today is today. But what about Tomorrow?

-You graduate.
+You graduate from high school, then maybe college.
 You get a job.
 You get married.
 You have children.
 You go through a few more jobs.
 You buy a house.
 Okay, THEN what?

 You go to soccer games for your kids.
 You try to be a good parent and spouse.
 You watch your children go to the prom.
 Even though Yesterday they were wearing diapers.
 You do and say the things your parents did and said, even though you vowed you never would.